airshipit/shipyard/docs/source/API.rst

   that only one set of documents maybe posted to the buffer at a time by default.
 (This behavior can be overridden by query parameters issued by the user of Shipyard)
+- The "Last Site Action" version represents the version of documents associated with the last successful or failed site action.
+Site actions include 'deploy_site' and 'update_site'.
+- The "Successful Site Action" version represents the version of documents associated with the last successful site action.
+Site actions include 'deploy_site' and 'update_site'.

 All versions of documents rely upon Deckhand for storage.
-Shipyard uses the tagging features of Deckhand of to find the appropriate Committed Documents and Shipyard Buffer version.
+Shipyard uses the tagging features of Deckhand to find the appropriate Committed Documents, Last Site Action, Successful Site Action and Shipyard Buffer version.

 /v1.0/configdocs
 ~~~~~~~~~~~~~~~~